-Coat each filet on both sides with oil.
+Coat each catfish filet on both sides with oil.
 We used olive oil, but you can use vegetable, canola, whatever you have on hand.
-We are big fans of Pompeiian Extra Virgin Olive Oil.

-Looks great, doesn’t it?
+The catfish filets look great, don't they?
 We used the flat side surface of our grill.
 You can also use a griddle or grill pan.

 Cook for about 5 minutes per side.
-After turning each side baste with BBQ sauce.
-Don’t be afraid to use a lot.
-We used our new favorite BBQ sauce from Redneck Lipstick.
+After turning each side baste with sauce.
+Don't be afraid to use a lot.

 This catfish recipe is a summer-time grilling go-to dish.
 Takes very little time but has great flavor.